-Mike Lecky (from Montreal, Quebec, Canada) started Vagabond Heart about 5 years ago.
+Mike Lecky (from Montreal, Quebec, Canada) started Vagabond Heart almost 6 years ago.

 Hi!
 My name is Mike, and I’m a serial entrepreneur living in Montreal, Canada.
 I run Vagabond Heart, a company that makes modern vintage-inspired travel patches and stickers to help your luggage stand out on a the carousel.

 I started the company just under two years ago, and we’ve been growing at a 100+% growth rate ever since.
 Currently we sell just over $5,000 per month worth of patches and stickers.